amadeok/Epdiy-Eink-PC-monitor/pc_monitor/README.md

 - - *pseudo_greyscale_mode* enables the pseudo greyscale mode which is monochrome with dithering (experimental). it is possible to switch from monochrome to this mode while the mirroring is running by pressing 'm' on terminal

+- *color, contrast, brightness, sharpness*: the Pillow module has the option to apply these enhancements to the capture.
+They are applied before converting the image to 1 bit per pixel. more info: https://pillow.readthedocs.io/en/stable/reference/ImageEnhance.html
+(experimental)

+- *enhance_before_greyscale*: choose wether to apply the Pillow enhancements before or after converting to 8bpp greyscale

 Advanced settings: